HTML entities are special codes used to display reserved characters in HTML. They start with & and end with ;.

 <font width="200" height="100" color="green" size="2">This is my text</font>

-are deprecated in HTML5.
+Note: Font tag and attributes like width, height, and color are deprecated in HTML5.
 Use CSS instead.

 Modern HTML separates content from styling.
 Use CSS for design: